dorontal/user-skel/README.md

 # new-user-skel
-Sets up a new user on Ubuntu machines for Tracktunes development
+Sets up a new user on Debian machines for Tracktunes development